hucancode/hucancode/src/posts/rules-for-a-knight.md

 ### 3. Gratitude

-The only intelligent response to the ongoing gift of life is gratitude.
 For all that has been, a knight says, “Thank you.”
 For all that is to come, a knight says, “Yes!”

 ### 4. Pride